radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 Let’s assume the desired hierarchy should represent projects, followed by the department associated with the project, followed by the location of the employee, and finally the employees working on the project.
-Since the information is maintained in two separate databases, a virtual view can be built from each.
+Since the information is maintained in two separate databases, an identity view can be built from each.
 This is depicted in the diagram below.
 One view is built for projects while the other is a view of employees based on departments and location.

 ![Two Example Virtual View Models](Media/Image3.32.jpg)

-A link (noted with the blue arrow in the virtual view model below) is used to aggregate the virtual views into the required hierarchy.
+A link (noted with the blue arrow in the virtual view model below) is used to aggregate the existing identity views into the required hierarchy.
 This is depicted in the diagram below.

 ![Example Link to an Existing View](Media/Image3.33.jpg)